Getting Started with Lichen

 source ~/.zshrc

-If command -v molt is empty, run the binary directly until your shell profile is fixed:
+If command -v lichen is empty, run the binary directly until your shell profile is fixed:

 Shell